PacoReinaCampo/MPSoC-DV/doc/book/appendix/appendix6.md

       - **Current Status**: The current status of the configuration item (e.g., in development, under review, approved, released, retired).
       - **Status Changes**: Records of any status changes, including the date and reason for the change.
-      - **Lifecycle Stage**: The lifecycle stage of the configuration item (e.g., design, testing, production).
+      - **LifeCycle Stage**: The lifecycle stage of the configuration item (e.g., design, testing, production).

 #### Configuration Audits